 Compared to non-sepsis admissions, sepsis survivors have a greater risk of readmission, usually for treatment of unresolved, recurrent or new infection.
 The reasons for recurring infections post sepsis are poorly understood - it may be a result of immunosuppression from a persistent compensatory anti-inflammatory response to the initial pro-inflammatory storm.
 These recurring infections can be particularly distressing for survivors and wearing both physically and emotionally; each time impacting on the small improvements that have been made.
 Many survivors live in constant fear and anxiety about the prospect of acquiring another infection and become preoccupied with the prospect that they may develop sepsis again.
 If sepsis does recur, it could have been caused by the original infection or by a new infection.

-The most important thing is to be aware of the symptoms of sepsis and seek medical help urgently if you suspect it. #StopSepsis the Symptoms: fever, rapid heart rate, rapid breathing & confusion is critical that you tell health professionals any concerns you have and don't be afraid to ask "Could this be sepsis?"
+The most important thing is to be aware of the symptoms of sepsis and seek medical help urgently if you suspect it. #StopSepsis

+Symptoms:

+fever, rapid heart rate,

+rapid breathing &

+confusion

 Mary, mother of Preston